MoArtis/ResidentEvilSeamlessHdProject/docs/_pages/re3.md

 That being said, if you encounter such issues, have any problem with the pack or notice a big imperfection, don't hesitate to report it on [Github Issues <i class="fab fa-github"></i>](https://github.com/MoArtis/ResidentEvilSeamlessHdProject/issues).

 Your feedbacks will help us to improve the quality of the pack.

 <div class="feature__wrapper"></div>

-# FMV Pack

-RESHDP provides an optional pack which replaces the original interlaced 320x160 FMVs to a new WHOPPING resolution of 400x200...?

-Considering the massive size of the pack (3.4 GB), the new resolution might seems oddly small.
-The main reason is that **we can't replace the actual video files from the disc.** Thus we are replacing their frames as they are displayed by the GPU using a massive amount of texture files.
-It's extremely wasteful as we can't benefit from any basic video compression techniques.

-But even with those constrains, we still believe the quality to be noticeably better anyway.
-Check out our comparison images below and [give it a try yourself](#top).
-One caveat though: **we do not recommend to use texture prefetching** with the FMV pack as the amount of memory needed is extremely high.

-{% include carousel_juxtapose.html name="fmvs" width=1000 images=page.fmvs prev_label="Original" next_label="RE2SHDP" comp_suffix="_original" img_format=".jpg" selectedIndex=0 %}

-<div class="feature__wrapper"></div>